vincentbergeron33/How-to-avoid-scam-in-Crypto-world/README.md

 __Buy Crypto welcome image__

-- The image catch the eyes as it connect us dollars and bitcoin.
+- The image catches the eyes as it connect us dollars and bitcoin.
 It makes total sense as the next text on the page will be explaining how to buy crypto with a currency.

 ![Buy Crypto welcome](assets/images/buy-crypto-welcome.png)

 __Buy using an exchange__

-- This section explain that the best way to buy crypto is by exchanges.
-It then explain that choosing a good exchange is really important.
+- This section explains that the best way to buy crypto is by exchanges.
+It then explains that choosing a good exchange is really important.

-- Three criterias are elaborated in this section which are also shown in the table below.
+- Three criteria are elaborated in this section which are also shown in the table below.

 ![Buy using exchanges](assets/images/buy-using-exchanges.png)